albill/albill.github.com/resources/koans/mumonkan.markdown

    And to retire from every wind.

-<b>Mumonkan - Case 27: It is Not Mind, It is Not Buddha, It is Not Things</b>
+### Mumonkan - Case 27: It is Not Mind, It is Not Buddha, It is Not Things

 A monk asked Nansen:
   "Is there a teaching no master ever preached before?"